noahkw/acmetk/docs/configuration.rst

     Hosts with an IP that is not part of any of these get a *503 Forbidden* HTTP error.
     Defaults to allowing any subnet if not specified.

-* reverse_proxy_host (optional): The reverse proxy's hostname.
+* use_forwarded_header (optional): Whether to read the host IP from the *X-Forwarded-For* header.
 Required if deployed behind a reverse proxy.
-    The reverse proxy's hostname is needed so the app can identify *X-Forwarded-For* header spoofing.
+    Needed so the app can identify *X-Forwarded-For* header spoofing.
-    Needs to be the FQDN of the actual host that clients connect to.

 To run a CA that issues self-signed certificates, the private key and root certificate may be generated using the following command: